Every Marine is a Rifleman

 "Every Marine a rifleman," regardless of Military Occupational Specialty (MOS), has been one of the hallmarks of the Marine Corps throughout its history.
 From the Marine marksmen shooting from the high rigging on ships during the sea battles of the American Revolution, to the battle of Belleau Wood, France in June of 1918 during World War I where Marines hit German targets from more than 500 yards away, to Gunnery Sergeant Carlos Hathcock, a Marine sniper in Vietnam with a service record of 93 confirmed kills, we have set ourselves apart by our shooting prowess.

 To develop those skills recruits will spend two weeks learning how to shoot the Marine Corps way.
 The first week is called "Grass Week" where recruits learn the fundamentals and positions they will use.
 The second week is "Firing Week" where recruits will practice, and then qualify on the Table 1 course of fire, or the Known Distance (KD) course with the M16A2 service rifle.

-Recruits fire the same M16A2 service rifle that they were issued at the beginning of training and have been carrying every day for the last five weeks.
+Recruits fire the same M16A2 service rifle that they were issued at the beginning of training and have been carrying to this point in boot camp.
 The M16A2 is a 5.56 mm, Lightweight, Magazine fed, Gas operated, Air cooled, Shoulder fired weapon.
 Recruits learn to remember these characteristics of the by the acronym LM-GAS.
 The M16A2 is constructed of steel, aluminum and composite plastics.

 Above information found on the Parris Island web site, July, 2009.